farm/corda-docs/content/en/docs/apps/payments/payments-core-cordapp.md

 ## Integrating a PSP with the Payments-core CorDapp

 Use these steps to get an overview of how you can integrate a PSP with your network.
-You can choose to create your own solution with a PSP of your choice, or follow these steps using the [Mock Payment Rail](#mock-payment-rail) which includes a Mock PSP that acts in a similar way to most commercial PSPs, but will not incur costs.
+You can choose to create your own solution with a PSP of your choice, or follow these steps using the [Mock Payment Rail](#mock-payment-rail) which includes a mock PSP that acts in a similar way to most commercial PSPs, but will not incur costs.
 For early and experimental purposes, the Mock Payment Rail gives you a fast, easy to set up experience of making payments on Corda.

 To integrate a PSP with the Payments-core CorDapp: